 As you can see, ‘surfing for beginners’ surfaces similar terms that are searched more frequently, like ‘surf school’ and ‘how to surf.’
 So, hypothetical surf shop owner, you now know that these are keywords you may want to focus on.

 When you have your SEO toolkit and your list of target keywords complete, you can start creating and optimizing your content.
-We already covered what it takes to build a content marketing strategy and publish great content in Lessons #1 and #2, so let’s dive right into onsite optimization.
+Let’s dive in.

 Checklist: Optimize your content for search